Below, we explain what biomass, biofuel, bioenergy, and biogas are.

 This guide complements our much shorter separate comparison guide where we outline the similarities and differences between biomass, biofuel, bioenergy and biogas.

 What Is Biomass?
 (Definition)

 Biomass is organic material

-Some reports indicate it primarily comes from plants and algae
+Some reports indicate that it primarily comes from plants, and to a lesser extent algae

-Other reports indicate that some biomass comes from some animal sources too
+Other reports indicate that some biomass also comes from some animal sources too

 It’s commonly referred to as being renewable (as opposed to being non renewable like fossil fuels)

 Where Does Biomass Come From?

 There might be three main sources of biomass:

 1. From edible food crops and plants